-The ‘Queen of Welsh resorts’ is a great starting point for any journey, but don’t rush off just yet.
 Llandudno is an immaculate Victorian/Edwardian resort, complete with pier-and-prom.
 The best views are from Great Orme, a mighty limestone crag that you can ascend by the Great Orme Tramway or cable car.
-On top, there’s a visitor centre, nature reserve and the Great Orme Copper Mine, while its eastern flanks shelter the Llandudno Snowsports Centre and the manicured Happy Valley, where you can pick up the town’s Alice in Wonderland trails.
+On top, there’s a visitor centre, nature reserve and the Great Orme Copper Mine, while its eastern flanks shelter the Llandudno Snowsports Centre.

-We once asked Prince Charles to name his favourite gardens, and he rates Bodnant as ‘one of Wales’ national treasures’.
+We once asked Prince Charles (now King Charles III of course) to name his favourite gardens, and he rates Bodnant as ‘one of Wales’ national treasures’.
 The upper section around Bodnant Hall comes with terraced gardens and informal lawns, while the lower Dell has a fabulous wild garden.
 The standard of excellence continues throughout the estate and into nearby Garden Centre, Craft Centre and Welsh Food Centre.

 Adventure Parc Snowdonia

 Yes, you could do it in the sea.
-But Adventure Parc Snowdonia has created a head-high wave that peels perfectly along a 300m lagoon in the middle of the Conwy Valley countryside, every 90 seconds.
-There’s also a watery assault course, the Crash & Splash Lagoon and regular left-field events.
+But Adventure Parc Snowdonia has created perfect waves every time in a lagoon in the middle of the countryside.
+They can vary the waves too – so whatever level of surfer you are there will be a session for you.
+There’s also a watery assault course, the Crash & Splash Lagoon and open water swimming sessions.

-They still work the quarries at the old ‘slate capital of the world’, but Blaenau Ffestiniog has reinvented itself as an all-action adventure centre.
-Mountain bikers hurtle down the screes at Antur Stiniog, while zip wires soar overhead at Zip World Titan.
-In the vast slate caverns below ground, there are yet more zip zones and the surreal, trippy Bounce Below: layers of bouncy cargo nets connected by slides and ladders.
-To get it all into historical perspective, start with an underground tour of Llechwedd Slate Caverns.
+Once the ‘slate capital of the world’, Blaenau Ffestiniog has reinvented itself as an adventure centre.
+Mountain bikers hurtle down the screes at Antur Stiniog, while zipwires soar overhead at Zip World Titan 2.
+In the vast slate caverns below ground, there are more zip zones and the surreal, trippy Bounce Below: layers of bouncy cargo nets connected by slides and ladders.
+To get it all into historical perspective, start with an underground tour of Zip World Llechwedd.

 National Showcaves Centre for Wales

-This biggest castle in Wales ticks all the boxes: mighty towers, Great Hall, drawbridge, siege engines that actually work, all surrounded by the most elaborate water defences in Britain.
-Caerphilly Castle was originally built in the 1200s by Norman lords, and was restored to its present grandeur by various Marquesses of Bute in the 19th and early 20th centuries.
-Nearby, you can step back in time the splendour of the past, by roaming the stately house and gardens of Colonel Edward Pritchard, a friend and later enemy of the King.
-Llancaiach Fawr Manor is well worth a stop, but mind where you step - the house is said to be one of the ten most haunted houses in Britain, and is a magnet for ghost hunters.
+Caerphilly Castle is the biggest in Wales - mighty towers, Great Hall, drawbridge, siege engines that actually work, all surrounded by a vast moat.
+It was originally built in the 1200s by Norman lords, and was restored to its present grandeur by various Marquesses of Bute in the 19th and early 20th centuries.
+Nearby, you can step back in time some more by roaming the stately house and gardens of Colonel Edward Pritchard.
+Llancaiach Fawr Manor is well worth a stop, but mind where you step – it’s said to be one of the most haunted houses in Britain!

 Every single coin in your pocket, purse and piggy bank was made in Llantrisant at the Royal Mint.
 That’s around 30,000,000,000 coins, with a face value of £4.6bn, give or take.
 As well as minting British coins here, they make money and medals for dozens of other countries, too.
 The visitor centre and behind-the-scenes tours give a fascinating insight into the whole process.

-One of the world’s best open-air museums, St Fagans National Museum of History is a must visit. .
-More than 40 original Welsh buildings, from Celtic times onwards, from chapels and farms to a pub and miners’ institute, have been moved to the grounds of an Elizabethan manor just outside Cardiff.
-The buildings are fascinating places to poke around, but it’s the skills of the traditional craftsmen and women, not to mention native livestock in the fields and farmyards, that bring it all so vividly to life.
-Like all our National Museums, it’s free.
+One of the world’s best open-air museums, St Fagans National Museum of History is home to more than 40 historic Welsh buildings.
+Chapels and farms, a pub and miners’ institute and many more have all been moved to the grounds of an Elizabethan manor just outside Cardiff.
+The buildings are fascinating, but it’s the inspiring explanations from the craftsmen and women who act as your guides that really brings it to life.
+Like all seven of our National Museums, it’s free.

-Cardiff, our capital city, is a perfect city-break destination: compact, easy to navigate, and easy to enjoy.
+Cardiff, our capital city, is a perfect city-break destination.
 Start at Cardiff Castle, whose Roman walls, Norman keep and sumptuous Victorian mansion stand at the edge of Bute Park.
-Across the road, National Museum Cardiff has natural history and a world-class art collection under one roof.
-Head south and you’re in the pedestrianised shopping district, dominated by the giant St David's centre, and criss-crossed by Victorian and Edwardian arcades.
+Across the road, National Museum Cardiff has natural history and a world-class art collection.
+Head south and you’re in the shopping district, with the giant St David's centre and Victorian and Edwardian arcades at its centre.
 Down in Cardiff Bay, the old coal ports have been transformed by a shiny new waterfront, dominated by the copper roof of the Wales Millennium Centre.